-Like pork chops, many cuts get sold as "pork roast."
+Like pork chops, many cuts get sold as "pork roasts."
 What binds them together is that they are all cuts that turn out well when baked in the oven.

 - Pork Blade Roasts (a.k.a. pork rib end roast, pork 7-rib roast, 5-rib roast, rib end pork loin) are fattier than other roasts, but less expensive and with great flavor.
 If the roast is bone-in, then ask the butcher to crack the backbone between the ribs to make carving easier.

 - Pork Tenderloins (see below) are popular for roasting because they are lean, moist, and flavorful.

 - Pork Rib Roasts are called pork center loin roasts or even sold as "pork roast" when the ribs are removed.
 They are fattier than pork tenderloin but still fairly lean.
 They are extremely juicy and flavorful.
 For a juicy roast, cook it with the slab of fat that comes on it still attached, and carve it off after cooking.
 Steaks cut from a rib roast are pork loin chops or pork rib chops.

 - Pork Top Loin Roasts are created by the butcher by tying two top loins together with the fat sides out.

 - Pork Sirloin Roasts (a.k.a. loin pork roast, pork hipbone roast, pork loin end roast) are lean but less expensive than pork tenderloins.
 They are difficult to carve if they are bone-in, so have your butcher bone, roll, and tie it.

-- Boston Butts (see below) need long, slow cooking but offer up tremendous flavor.
+- Boston Butts (see below) need long, slow cooking but offer up the tremendous flavor.

 As a general rule, bone-in roasts can be cooked as-is, while boneless roasts benefit from being tied up like the one pictured.
 Use kitchen twine or plain, uncolored cotton string to tie loops around the roast, or ask your butcher to do it for you.